CS-433/ML4Science-FGR-x-ML/README.md

 Notice that, since we used `pytorch-cuda11.6`, the content of `main.py` and `talos_optimization.py` can be run using GPU if available.

 ## Data and reproducibility of the code
-In order to reproduce the resultes showed in the paper, [data](https://mega.nz/file/U1FTyALK#zr1NLKa_bEX9t3oFPTlYaw4sonbTuRVyWUXNsUcVQFk) must be placed in a folder called `outputs_test2` that has to be in the same working directory as the files of this repo. `outputs_test2` will then contain several folders ( $LH_{i}$ ) corresponding to simulations obtained considering different cosmological and astrophysical constants.
-As a last step, you must ensure to have txt files `params_IllustrisTNG.txt` and `redshifts.txt` (they are in the repo) in the `outputs_test2` folder.
+In order to reproduce the resultes showed in the paper, [data](https://mega.nz/file/U1FTyALK#zr1NLKa_bEX9t3oFPTlYaw4sonbTuRVyWUXNsUcVQFk) must be placed in a folder called `outputs_test2` that has to be in the same working directory as the files of this repo. `outputs_test2` will then contain several folders ($LH_{i}$) corresponding to simulations obtained considering different cosmological and astrophysical constants.
+As a last step, you must ensure to have txt files `params_IllustrisTNG.txt` (it is in the repo) and `redshifts.txt` (it is directly downloaded from the link provided) in the `outputs_test2` folder.
 Please notice that the `outputs_test2` you must take to run the code is the inner one that is downloaded from the link provided.
 After setting the environment correctly, you simply need to run the file `main.py`: as output, it will give you a `checkpoints` folder containing all the plots and the txt files with the results.
 Another important aspect of our code is that it enables to stop the training process and then to restart it from the point on which it was interrupted; thanks to this strategy, the network can be trained locally without being forced to wait until a very long training is completed, and at the same time ensuring a backup in case something goes wrong.
 When running infact, several files will be created and used to keep track of of all the provisional results.
 In order to do so, you only have to set the variable `first_run=False` in `params.py` without modifying the `checkpoints` folder that has been created in the previous run.